 Controlling the spread of P. lateralis is ongoing.
-Public access to certain areas of these forests is restricted to prevent soil movement, and users of the forests are asked to observe signage and stay on the way marked paths.
+Public access to certain areas of these forests is restricted to prevent soil movement.
+Users of the forests are asked to pay attention to the signage and stay on the way marked paths.

 Identifying Lawson cypress trees and P. lateralis

 Anyone concerned about Lawson cypress trees should look at the guide to identify Lawson cypress trees and symptoms of P. lateralis

 If landowners are concerned about the disease, they should send their name, address, telephone number and a photograph of the tree to: